IBM-Bluemix-Docs/compare-and-comply/getting-started.md

 # Getting started
 {: #getting_started}

-In this short tutorial, we introduce {{site.data.keyword.cnc_long}} and go through the process of parsing a contract to identify component pieces, their nature, the parties affected, and any identified categories.
+In this short tutorial, we introduce {{site.data.keyword.cnc_long}} on IBM Cloud Private and go through the process of parsing a contract to identify component pieces, their nature, the parties affected, and any identified categories.

 ## Step 1: Identify content
 {: #identify_content}